Aspen Grove Family Camp & Conference Center

 Our arts and crafts area offers a cool place to relax by the stream while you paint bisque ceramics, work on the pottery wheel, woodturn pens, and do leatherwork.
 Our staff teach workshops about various mediums, and the arts and crafts program features projects for every age group and skill level.
 Most projects range in price from $1 to $20, although some projects may be higher in price.

-Aspen Follies is held on the ballfield, and will be a highlight of your Mini Camp at Aspen Grove.
+Aspen Follies is held on the ballfield and will be a highlight of your Mini Camp at Aspen Grove.
 Featured events include the earth ball, balloon catapult, leaky bucket, centipede walk, and many other exciting surprises.
-Be sure to treat your family to this event, and bring your cameras!
+Be sure to treat your family to this event...and don't forget to bring your cameras!

 Enjoy the opportunity to participate in organized competitions.
 Tournaments will be conducted for basketball (three-on-three), badminton, tennis, horseshoes, table tennis, shuffleboard, and other team sports.
 Signup sheets will be posted outside the Dining Hall.

 This hike takes you into beautiful aspen and fern-covered groves.
-The falls are breathtaking and produce a fine cool mist, refreshing exerted trekkers.
+The falls are breathtaking and produce a refreshing mist.
 These falls are located above Sundance Ski Resort, about two miles from Aspen Grove.
 There are a few fairly steep slopes on the hike, but the effort is very rewarding.
 Please do not attempt to climb the rock formations around the falls, as the rock is slippery and crumbles easily.
 The hike is four miles round-trip and takes approximately one and a half hours to complete.